lacunadream/phone-classifier/README.md

 - Install dependencies `npm i`
 - Place csv file of devices to be classified in `input`
 - Run: `npm run start -- <filename>`
+- Parsed files will be saved in `output`

 ### Environment Variables